 See, the thing is, I’ve been searching for something my entire life.
 The thirst that burned in me was sometimes quenched by a walk around a tree-filled area or some other spot where I felt close to “Mother Nature.”
 Sometimes, I would bury myself in a book or a TV show, but, while my mind was watching I Dream of Jeanie reruns or reading A Wrinkle in Time or listening to my Government teacher preach about the Magna Carta, my spirit was not paying attention.

 My spirit was talking to God.
-(It’s really hard to remember things your Mind and Body go through that way, let me tell ya!)
+(NOTE TO SELF … It’s really hard to remember things your Mind and Body go through when your thoughts are not where your body stands, let me tell ya!)

 Oh, it’s no big deal.
 We all do it, in some way or another, even when we don’t think we do.
 It’s that little voice inside your head that wonders if maybe you should go back and give that loose $5 bill in your wallet to that homeless man playing the guitar on the corner.